For questions about the registration process or payment receipts,

 Q: If I wanted to volunteer my services to the National Asthma Educator Certification Board whom should I contact?

 A: Volunteers can either serve on board committees or can submit an application for a position as a Director.
 Nominations are requested each year for these positions with a deadline in mid-summer.
 The final nominees are chosen through a vote by the certificants in November with the term of office beginning the following January.
-To access the recent nomination form, visit the announcements page.
-Check out these other volunteer opportunities.
-I am unable to open the information regarding the test.
-I would like information on the handbook and testing categories.Perhaps a friend or associate can download the information for you.
-Many libraries have public computers/website access available.
-To register online, click here.
+Check out these other volunteer opportunities https://naecb.com/about-naecb/committees/volunteer-opportunities/

 A: For information regarding your registration, payment information, or testing date, please contact PSI by phone at 888-519-9901 or by email at info@goAMP.com.

 A: The exam was developed over 18 months and is based on a national job analysis.
 The matrix is a result of the national job analysis and is based on sound scientific evidence for development.
 The difficulty of the test is accounted for in the final cut score determination.
-To find out how the test is scored, click here.
+Click here to find out How the Exam is Scored

 A: The sample items in the candidate handbook are only examples to demonstrate the cognitive levels (i.e. recall, application, and analysis/evaluation) of questions on the AE-C® examination.
 Candidates are encouraged to review the examination matrix in the candidate handbook for a comprehensive list of the test’s content and to assess their study needs prior to taking the examination.